The Paramour Sessions

 The Paramour Sessions is the fifth studio album and fourth major-label by American rock band Papa Roach.
 It was released on September 12, 2006 through Geffen Records.
 Following up from their fourth album Getting Away with Murder, the album confirmed the band's move from nu metal to an alternative rock and hard rock sound.
 The Paramour Sessions peaked at number 16 on the Billboard 200.
+A deluxe version of the album was released on June 12, 2007.
+It is the final album to feature the Infest era lineup.

 Background

 The album's name is a reference to Paramour Mansion, where the album was recorded.
 Like their prior album, Getting Away with Murder, the album continues the band's movement away from nu metal into more of a hard rock sound.
 Two singles were released from the album: "...To Be Loved" and "Forever".
 It is the last album to feature longtime original drummer Dave Buckner before he departed from the band in 2007.

 The album was dedicated in the memory of Jacoby Shaddix's step-grandfather Howard William Roatch, the band's namesake, who committed suicide in 2006, following his diagnosis of an unspecified form of terminal cancer.
 The song "Roses on My Grave" is dedicated to him at live shows.

 An alternate release of the album was released on June 12, 2007, which included an alternate cover, a fold-out poster, a cell phone wallpaper, and a free ringtone of the song "Forever".
 The tracklist was kept constant.